-Can struggle against the tyranny of Covid-19 help Hungarians reformulate their chaotic relationship with Hungary’s troubled historical identity?
+Can struggle against the tyranny of Covid-19 help Hungary reformulate its chaotic relationship with its troubled historical and national identity?

 Hungary’s national anthem, at its inception, was written as a poem.
 Authored by Ferenc Kölcsey in 1823, the original hymn bore a sinister subtitle: “From the stormy centuries of the Hungarian nation”.
 Its opening stanza is just as apocalyptic:

 “O God, bless the nation of Hungary […]

 Long torn by ill fate